 Board to Formulate By-laws

 The Board may formulate, issue, adopt, interpret and amend such By-Laws for the proper advancement, management and administration of the Club, the advancement of the Objects and surf lifesaving at Wanda beach as it thinks necessary or desirable.
 Such By-Laws must be consistent with the Constitution.
 Further, such By-Laws shall, unless determined otherwise by the Board in the interests of the Club, be consistent with the Branch Constitution, the SLSNSW Constitution, the SLSA Constitution and any regulations or policies or the Standard Operating Procedures made by the Branch, SLSNSW or SLSA.
-In the event of any conflict or inconsistency between the By-Laws and with the Branch, SLSNSW or SLSA constitutions and/or regulations and or by-laws and/or operating procedures the By-Laws shall prevail to the extent of that conflict or inconsistency.
+In the event of any conflict or inconsistency between the By-Laws and with the Branch, SLSNSW or SLSA constitutions and/or regulations and or by-laws and/or operating procedures the By-Laws shall prevail to the extent of that conflict or inconsistency, except where:

+compliance with the By-Law would cause the Club to cease meeting a mandatory condition of affiliation imposed by the Branch, SLSNSW or SLSA.

 In the event of any conflict or inconsistency between this Constitution and the By-Laws, this Constitution prevails to the extent of that conflict or inconsistency.

 By-Laws Binding